Why Your Nomination Lodgement Date Sets the Salary Threshold

 Why timing around 1 July is the pressure point

-Several thresholds in the skilled and employer-sponsored program are reviewed and can change with effect from 1 July.
+Several thresholds in the skilled and employer sponsored program are reviewed and can change with effect from 1 July.
 That makes late June and early July the period where the lodgement-date rule has the sharpest consequences.

 We do not state the specific dollar figures here because they must be confirmed against the primary source at the time you lodge.
 Always check the current figure for your visa and stream on the Department of Home Affairs website before making a timing decision.

-The thresholds are not all the same, and they do not all move together
+The thresholds are not all the same

-A common and costly assumption is that every employer-sponsored threshold changes in the same way at the same time.
+A common and costly assumption is that every employer sponsored threshold changes in the same way at the same time.
 It does not.

 • The SID Core Skills stream is tied to the Core Skills Income Threshold (CSIT) and the Core Skills Occupation List (CSOL).